John-Kodes/BlackJax/README.md

 - Create a "True Count Counter" feature which calculates the true count of the game.
 True Count in BlackJack tells the player what their advantage is at any point in a multiple deck BlackJack game.
 The higher the count, the greater the chances the player has to win.

-- Currently, the layout is wrong for just Iphones but works perfectly fine in android devices, as far as I know.

 ## Deployment

 Deployed with [netlify](https://www.netlify.com/)